dosco/sanfran/README.md

 While SanFran seems pretty simple, underneath it is designed to be a scalable and high performance engine to run your functions on.

+## Why Serverless Functions

+Before serverless functions one had to build and run an entire service that constantly consumed resources even with not in use.
+Using serverless functions allows you to break down your services into functions which only consume resources while in use.
+This means your Kubernetes cluster sees higher efficiency and you can run many more functions on a cluster than you could services.
+This results in better use of your cluster and a bigger bang for your buck.

 ## Performance Benchmarks

-I use [Vegeta](https://github.com/tsenart/vegeta) a HTTP load testing tool and library for benchmarking cold-start performance on a warmed up Minikube.
+I use [Vegeta](https://github.com/tsenart/vegeta) a HTTP load testing tool and library for benchmarking cold-start performance on Minikube.
 Initial basic testing has shown that our design provides the high performance we aim for with this project.

 ```console
 $ echo "GET http://10.0.0.170/fn/headers?a=hello&b=world" | vegeta attack -insecure -duration=15s | vegeta report -reporter='hist[6ms,8ms,10ms,15ms,20ms]'